| |

 the crocheted fiberglass cloth with a 2” brush, work it

-clings to itself, stretches endlessly if pulled, puddles, looses
+translucent immediately.
+It clings to itself, stretches endlessly

-to apply the resin, take out the excess, and find a way to support
+the resin, take out the excess, and find a way to support the

 making sure that I don’t end up with stretch darts if they